Dissociation-driven quarkonium spin alignment in Pb--Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Formulation

 \subsubsection{Collisional Damping}

 The collisional energy loss of quarkonium in the QGP is commonly referred to as collisional damping, which arises due to the interactions of the bound heavy quark pair with the thermal partons in the medium.
 This effect leads to a finite in-medium width of the quarkonium state, reflecting its partial decoherence and eventual dissociation.
 The dissociation rate associated with this mechanism can be evaluated using the imaginary part of the potential, $V(r,m_{D})$, which encodes the medium-induced damping effect.
-The in-medium singlet complex potential for the $c\bar{c}$ bound state is given as~\cite{nendzig,Singh:2015eta}:\
+The in-medium singlet complex potential for the heavy quark-antiquark bound state is given as~\cite{nendzig,Singh:2015eta}:

 In Eq.~(\ref{pot}), the first two terms on the right-hand side correspond to the screened string and Coulombic interactions, respectively.
-The third term represents the imaginary part of the potential, which accounts for the collisional damping arising from the exchanged gluons in the QGP medium.
-Here, $\sigma$ denotes the string tension for the $c\bar{c}$ system, while $m_D$ is the Debye screening mass.
-The strong coupling constant at the hard scale is taken as $\alpha_{s}^{T}$ is obtained under HTL limit, while at the soft scale the effective coupling is defined as $\alpha_{\rm eff} = \tfrac{4}{3}\alpha_{s}^{s}$, where $\alpha_{s}^{s}$ is the coupling evaluated at the relevant momentum-transfer scale for the potential.\\
+The third term represents the imaginary part of the potential, which accounts for the collisional or Landau damping of the low-frequency gauge fields that mediate interactions between quark-antiquark pairs.
+In Eq.~(\ref{pot}), $\sigma$ represents the string tension between the quark-antiquark pair and taken as $\sigma =$ 0.192 GeV$^{2}$.
+Further, $m_D$ is the Debye screening mass, given as;

+here, $N_c = 3$, $N_f = 3$ and $\alpha_s^T$ is the strong coupling constant at the hard scale obtained under the Hard Thermal Loop (HTL) limit.
+In general, the leading order strong running coupling constant $\alpha_{s}$ is defined as;